What is Intuitive Eating? (And Why It’s Not a Free-For-All)

 The process of intuitive eating allows you to have all of these things again.
 In fact, the reason you had them at one time was that you were eating intuitively, you were born that way!

-Instead of bouncing between restriction and overeating, you begin to find your natural rhythm with food.
-Obsessive thoughts quiet down.
-You can nourish yourself when you’re hungry and stop when you’ve had enough.
+You successfully nourish yourself when you’re hungry and stop when you’ve had enough.
 You can eat with more ease and less stress.

 And yes—you can manage your weight more naturally and gently, without fearing that a holiday meal will throw everything off.